lukasoppermann/html5sortable/README.md

 ```

 ### Touch Support
-Touch support can be achived by using the [DragDropTouch](https://github.com/Bernardo-Castilho/dragdroptouch) polyfill.
+Touch support can be achieved by using the [DragDropTouch](https://github.com/Bernardo-Castilho/dragdroptouch) polyfill.
 The DragDropTouch polyfill must be included before html5sortable is initialized.

 ## Known Issues